 No list of choice for shrubs with lavender flowers would be complete without mentioning the namesake sub-shrub, lavender (Lavandula spp.).
 Besides its beauty and usefulness (in medicine, in the kitchen, and in potpourri), this early-summer bloomer is deer-resistant and drought-tolerant.
 It is best-known for its fragrant leaves and blossoms.

-English lavender (L. angustifolia) is the most popular because of its cold-hardiness (zones 5 to 8).
+English lavender (L. angustifolia) is the most popular species because of its cold-hardiness (zones 5 to 8).
 But other kinds do exist, including:

-Continue to 8 of 10 below.
+Continue to 10 of 11 below.

 - French lavender (L. stoechas)